Ryan Lewis: 2009–2017: Career with Macklemore

-2017–present: Other works
+Since 2017: Other works

 July 2017 saw the release of Kesha's song "Praying", which Lewis co-wrote and produced.

+In 2017, Lewis co-wrote and co-produced "The Greatest Show," the opening track from The Greatest Showman soundtrack.
+The song, which also featured contributions from Benj Pasek, Justin Paul, Greg Wells, Jake Sinclair, and Alex Lacamoire.

 On August 19, 2019, Hobo Johnson's song "Subaru Crosstrek XV" was released, which Lewis co-wrote and produced.

+In April 2022, Audiochuck launched The Deck, a true crime podcast for which Lewis wrote the theme music.
+Audiochuck released a video documenting behind-the-scenes of Lewis making the track.